 How Community Shares work

-Since 2009, more than 230 societies have raised more than £50m in share capital to support local, member-owned businesses, including shops, pubs, piers, community halls, renewable energy developments, care homes and youth clubs.
+Since 2012, £155 million has been raised in share capital to support local, member-owned businesses, including shops, pubs, piers, community halls, renewable energy developments, care homes and youth clubs.

 If a local organisation or business wants to raise money for an enterprise they think will benefit the community, they can put together a proposal (known as a Share Offer document) and register as a :